FreshChoice Kepler Challenge Charity Challenge

 After many years of fundraising, work is now complete on the community health centre and it is up and running.
 Designed to be a dedicated ‘one-stop-shop’, it replaced the existing medical centre which had been outgrown by the increasing local population in Southland and the hundreds of thousands of visitors coming to Fiordland National Park each year.

-The Kepler Challenge Committee was proud to help raise funds for such a vital community asset and the 'Charity Challenge' was set to become a fundraising fixture of future events.
+The Kepler Challenge Committee is proud to have helped raise funds for such a vital community asset and the 'Charity Challenge' has become a fundraising fixture of future events.

-Since numbers were increased to a field of 450 the committee now makes 15 spots available each year.
+Since numbers were increased to a field of 450 the committee now makes 15 spots available each year and in total the Kepler Challenge Trust has donated around $250,000 - more than $140,00 of which is from the Charity Challenge alone.
 To get your Charity Challenge space for this year...read on.

 To enter as a Charity Challenge Runner